What you need to know about your travel insurance during the coronavirus pandemic

 For more information about what we can cover if you’re travelling in China, call us on 1300 135 640.

-If you travel to a country that doesn’t have a ‘Do Not Travel Alert’, we could cover your overseas medical costs if you’re sick or hospitalised because of the coronavirus outbreak.
+If you travel to a country that doesn’t have a ‘Do Not Travel Alert’, we could cover your overseas medical costs if you’re sick or hospitalised because of the coronavirus pandemic.

 Your level of cover for overseas medical costs depends on your plan, when you took out your cover, and where you’re travelling.